 2. Tap the Map Features button in the toolbar to access the Map Layers page

-3. Ensure the Gas Stations layer is the active layer
+3. Ensure the Gas Stations layer is set as the active layer.

-6. Change the name of the Placemark from Gas Station 1 to Shell
+6. Change the name of the Placemark to Shell.

-7. Before confirming the addition of the feature, scroll down to “Attributes”
+7. Before confirming the addition of the feature, scroll down to Attribute Schema.

 - Name: Shell